saad-shabbir/Project_4/README.md

 ## Background and Overview

-This project delivers actionable insights using rich customer data from **Mattson Nutrition**.
+This project delivers actionable insights using rich customer data from a proprietary nutrition-focused behavioral dataset provided by a health-tech company.
 The dataset captures behavioral, demographic, psychological, and health data across two reference periods:

 - **Delta1**: 3 months prior
 - **Delta2**: 6 months prior